CameronAlvarado/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 # Define stories of building: n

-# Floors that will break egg: x
+# Find floors that will break egg: x

 # x = n - f

-# Floors that will save egg: y
+# Floors where egg will not break: y

 # y = n - x